 4. Open accounts at several banks

-If you’re willing to put in the time and are organized enough to keep tabs on your accounts, you can easily insure your excess deposits by opening accounts at separately chartered banks to expand your FDIC coverage.
+You can easily insure your excess deposits by opening accounts at separately chartered banks to expand your FDIC coverage, if you’re willing to put in the time and are organized enough to keep tabs on your accounts.
 Opening accounts at different branches of the same bank won’t increase your insurance.

 Opening accounts at several banks is also a good way to take advantage of some of the best rates on CDs.
 Consider using several banks to create a CD ladder.
 The best rates on CDs and other deposit accounts are typically offered by online banks.
 It’s easy to open accounts online and to manage them.

 5. Consider brokerage accounts

-If you have more than $250,000 saved, there is a good chance you also have a brokerage account with an institution such as Fidelity Investments or Charles Schwab.
+If you have more than $250,000 saved, it may be a good idea to set up a brokerage account with an institution such as Fidelity Investments or Charles Schwab.
 Brokerages typically offer CDs from different banks across the country, giving you the convenience of one-stop shopping.

 Be aware that you’re responsible for making sure your money is spread out among separately chartered banks to maximize your FDIC insurance.

 6. Deposit excess funds at a credit union

 Credit unions are another good spot for excess deposits that aren’t FDIC-insured.
 The National Credit Union Share Insurance Fund (NCUSIF) is the federal insurer of deposits at National Credit Union Administration (NCUA) member credit unions.
 NCUA insurance, like FDIC insurance, is backed by the full faith and credit of the U.S. government.

 Like the FDIC, the Share Insurance Fund insures individual deposit accounts up to $250,000.
 The Share Insurance Fund also separately insures IRA and Keogh retirement accounts and revocable and irrevocable trust accounts up to $250,000.

 You can use the NCUA’s Share Insurance Estimator to see if all your credit union deposits are covered.